Virginia Tech shooting: Campus response

 In the hours and days following the shooting, makeshift memorials to those killed or injured began appearing in several locations on the campus.
 Many people placed flowers and items of remembrance at the base of the Drillfield observation podium in front of Burruss Hall.
 Later, members of Hokies United, an alliance of student organizations on campus created to respond to shooting, placed thirty-two pieces of Hokie Stone, each labeled with the name of a victim, in a semicircle in front of the Drillfield viewing stand.
 What was originally termed an "intermediate memorial" was modeled after the makeshift memorial.
-Thirty-two upright blocks of Hokie Stone were engraved with the names of the victims and placed in a semicircle at the base of the reviewing stand.
 The original pieces of Hokie Stone placed by Hokies United were offered to the families of the victims.
 The engraved markers are embedded in a semicircle of crushed gravel with a brick walkway for viewing.
 There is ground lighting for nighttime illumination and two benches, one on either side of the memorial, in honor of the survivors.

 Tech students of South Korean descent initially feared they would be targeted for retribution.
 While no official claims of harassment were made, anecdotal evidence suggests that some Korean students were affected.

 The shootings occurred as prospective students were deciding whether to accept offers of admission from colleges and universities.
 Despite this timing, Virginia Tech exceeded its recruiting goal of 5,000 students for the class of 2011.

 Global support and outreach

 In the days following the shooting, the campus community received several thousand pieces of artifacts and messages of condolence, arriving from over eighty countries and every state within the U.S. These included artwork, cards, poetry, and original music.
-These items were later gathered and photographed by the University Library and are available online: Condolence Archives of the University Libraries.
+These items were later gathered and photographed by the University Library and are available online.